The BioFiles - Bill Hubick

 2. ^ "Quercus berberidifolia Liebm.".
 World Checklist of Selected Plant Families.
 Royal Botanic Gardens, Kew – via The Plant List.
 Note that this website has been superseded by World Flora Online

-4. ^ Nixon, Kevin C. (1997).
+4. ^ a b Nixon, Kevin C. (1997).
 "Quercus berberidifolia".
 In Flora of North America Editorial Committee (ed.).
 Flora of North America North of Mexico (FNA).
 Vol. 3.
 New York and Oxford: Oxford University Press – via eFloras.org, Missouri Botanical Garden, St. Louis, MO & Harvard University Herbaria, Cambridge, MA.